Welcome to Shilstone House

 A high status 3-room house had been erected at the centre of the site by the 14th century and, along with 16th and 17th century additions, was the structure recorded by Benjamin Donn in his 1765 map.
 At the time the map was produced the Savery family, originally merchants from Totnes and a big land-owning family, were living at Shilstone, having bought it from the wealthy Hill family around 1614.
 Alongside developments to the house, the Savery family created the formal gardens, which include terraces, parterres, and walks as well as a unique Italianate water theatre connected to a network of ponds, rills and cascades.
 The water theatre is the only known example of such a feature in the UK and makes Shilstone of great national importance.

 In the early 19th century, the Saverys demolished the existing house and replaced it with a courtyard mansion, similar in plan to the current house.
-Lacking proper foundations the western half soon crumbled, leaving less than half of the structure standing.
-After several attempts, the Saverys sold Shilstone, and the surviving parts of the eastern end became a farmhouse.
-For much of the later 19th century and the 20th century Shilstone was a busy agricultural holding.
+Shilstone was sold soon after and became a busy agricultural holding until the late 20th century.

 In 1997 Lucy and Sebastian Fenwick purchased Shilstone and undertook a sympathetic restoration of the house and gardens using the findings of the DRA research project.